rafid29mehda/AI-in-Healthcare/Paper Format.md

 ---

-This draft provides a structured approach to writing our review paper, from an introduction and exploration of each subfield to a discussion of their convergence and future directions.
+This draft provides a structured approach to writing the review paper, from an introduction and exploration of each subfield to a discussion of their convergence and future directions.